-- A. Generally.
+A. Generally.
 The first step in determination of child support is calculating a "parent's total income from all sources."
 Rule 90.3(a)(1).
 This phrase should be interpreted broadly to include benefits which would have been available for support if the family had remained intact.
 Income includes, but is not limited to:

-- salaries and wages (including overtime and tips);
+- 1. salaries and wages (including overtime and tips);

-- commissions;
+- 2. commissions;

-- severance pay;
+- 3. severance pay;

 - 4. royalties;

-- bonuses and profit sharing;
+- 5. bonuses and profit sharing;

-- 6. interest and dividends, including permanent fund dividends:
+- 6. interest and dividends, including permanent fund dividends;

 - 7. income derived from self-employment and from businesses or partnerships;

 - 8. social security;

 - 9. veterans benefits;

-- 10. insurance benefits in place of earned income such as workers' compensation or periodic disability payments;
+10. insurance benefits in place of earned income such as workers' compensation or periodic disability payments;

 - 11. workers' compensation;

 - 12. unemployment compensation;

 - 13. pensions;

 - 14. annuities;

 - 15. income from trusts;

-- 16. capital gains in real and personal property transactions to the extent that they represent a regular source of income;
+16. capital gains in real and personal property transactions to the extent that they represent a regular source of income;

-- 17. spousal support received from a person not a party to the order;
+Attachment to SCO 1362 (Text Style Version) Effective October 15, 1999 Page 2 of 1 17. spousal support received from a person not a party to the order;

-- 18. contractual agreements;
+18. contractual agreements;

-- 19. perquisites or in-kind compensation to the extent that they are significant and reduce living expenses, including but not limited to employer provided housing and transportation benefits (but excluding employer provided health insurance benefits);
+19. perquisites or in-kind compensation to the extent that they are significant and reduce living expenses, including but not limited to employer provided housing and transportation benefits (but excluding employer provided health insurance benefits);

-- 20. income from life insurance or endowment contracts;

-- 21. income from interest in an estate (direct or through a trust);

-- 22. lottery or gambling winnings received either in a lump sum or an annuity;

-- 23. prizes and awards;

-- 24. net rental income;

-- 25. disability benefits;

-- 26. Veteran Administration benefits;

-- 27. G.I. benefits (excluding education allotments);
+- 20. income from life insurance or endowment contracts; - 21. income from interest in an estate (direct or through a trust); - 22. lottery or gambling winnings received either in a lump sum or an annuity; - 23. prizes and awards; - 24. net rental income; - 25. disability benefits; - 26.
+Veteran Administration benefits; - 27.
+G.I. benefits (excluding education allotments); - 28.
+National Guard and Reserves drill pay; and

-- 28. National Guard and Reserves drill pay; and - 29.
-Armed Service Members base pay plus the obligor's allowances for quarters, rations, COLA and specialty pay.
+29. Armed Service Members base pay plus the obligor's allowances for quarters, rations, COLA and specialty pay.